 Final grade.
 See Grade.

-Full-time student.
+Full-time student (non-SFA).
 Full-time students are enrolled in a minimum of 60 per cent of a full course load.
-At the undergraduate level a full course load is defined as 3.75 credits per month at AU.
+At the undergraduate level, a full course load is defined as 3.75 credits per month at AU.
 The minimum requirement for full-time status is 2 credits per month.

-For more detailed information on funded and non-funded students, visit the AU Student Financial Aid Information page.
+For more information on SFA and non-SFA students, visit the AU Student Financial Aid section of the Office of the Registrar site.

 Graduate studies.
 Advanced studies beyond the undergraduate level leading to an award of post-baccalaureate certificate, diploma, master’s, or doctoral degree.
 Generally requires an undergraduate degree for admission.
 AU provides innovative, Internet-based graduate programs that reach students around the world.
 View the Graduate Program Calendar.